Looking for the way to report suspicious activity on Upwork? See this Help article.

 At Upwork, we take the security of our users very seriously.
 We are committed to tirelessly working to verify, reproduce, and respond to legitimate vulnerabilities, and we value the work done by security researchers in improving the security of our products and service offerings.
 We encourage the Upwork community to participate in our responsible reporting process.

-If you believe you have discovered a potential security vulnerability on any of the Upwork.com domains, please help us fix it by reporting your findings to us while following our Guidelines for Responsible Disclosure (described below).
+If you believe you have discovered a potential security vulnerability on any of the Upwork.com domains, please help us fix it by reporting your findings under our Upwork Bug Bounty Program.
 Publicly disclosing a vulnerability can put the entire community at risk, so we urge those reporting vulnerabilities to keep matters private until we can resolve the issue.

 - Please share the security issue with us before making it public on message boards, mailing lists, or other forums.